🔗 What is internal linking in SEO? (Direct answer)

 | Broken internal links (404 destinations) | Wastes link equity and crawl budget.
 Creates dead ends for users and Googlebot. | HIGH | Fix or redirect all 404 destinations.
 Update source links to point to live pages. |

-| No links to new content | New pages remain orphans until linked.
+| No links to new content within 24 hours | New pages remain orphans until linked.
 Indexing is delayed.
 Equity = zero. | HIGH | Add 5+ internal links from existing pages within 24 hours of publishing new content. |

 | Over-optimised exact-match anchors | Repetitive exact-match anchors look manipulative and can trigger algorithmic demotion | MEDIUM | Vary anchor text naturally.
 Use 30–40% keyword-relevant, 60–70% variations and contextual phrases. |